rug-ds-lab/BPMVerification/README.md

 The package provides the following functionality:
 * Generation of a declarative process specification describing the common behavior of one or more related [pnml](http://www.pnml.org/) process model variants.
-* Verification of a pnml process model against a generated or custom specification using the [NuSMV2](http://nusmv.fbk.eu/)/[NuXMV](https://nuxmv.fbk.eu/) model checker.
+* Verification of a pnml process model against a generated or custom specification using the [NuSMV2](http://nusmv.fbk.eu/)/[NuXMV](https://nuxmv.fbk.eu/) model modelcheck.

 ### Structure
 The package is structured as followed: